BenOvermyer/benovermyer.com/content/links/index.md

 - [Fira Code](https://github.com/tonsky/FiraCode)
 - [Iosevka](https://typeof.net/Iosevka/)

+## Video Games

+- [The Two Towers MUD](https://t2tmud.org/) - a Lord of the Rings MUD that I may have played a couple decades ago

 ## Weight Training

 - [Exercise Science blog posts at NASM](https://blog.nasm.org/tag/exercise-science) - explanations of the biometrics and biomechanics of exercise